Pension Bible

 Pillar guide · Salary sacrifice

-Salary sacrifice for pensions — the complete UK guide.
+Salary sacrifice for pensions — the UK guide.

 TL;DR

-• Salary sacrifice is a contractual swap: you give up some gross salary, your employer pays that amount straight into your pension, and you avoid both income tax AND National Insurance on the sacrificed portion.
-Relief at source only saves you the tax.
+• Salary sacrifice is a contractual swap: you give up some gross salary, your employer pays that amount into your pension, and the sacrificed portion is not treated as cash salary for income tax or National Insurance.

 • The NI saving alone is worth 8% for most workers and 2% above £50,270 — so a basic-rate taxpayer sacrificing £1,000 gets an effective top-up worth around 28% versus the 20% you'd get from relief at source.

-• For parents earning between £60,000 and £80,000, sacrifice can restore High Income Child Benefit Charge — adding another 1-11% of effective relief on top of the normal income tax and NI saving.
+• For parents earning between £60,000 and £80,000, sacrifice can reduce or remove the High Income Child Benefit Charge — adding another 1-11% of effective relief on top of the normal income tax and NI saving.

 What salary sacrifice actually is